nzare/MemorySubsystem/README.md

 ## List of files:
 1) L1_cache.h :

-2) tlb.h : Contains declararion of the functions that will be used in TLB management (both L1 and L2 TLB).
+2) tlb.h : Contains the declararion of the functions that will be used in TLB management (both L1 and L2 TLB).

 3) segmentation.h : It contains the definition of the structure of a segment and the functions required for the segmentation part of Memory Management.